spsquared/SPARK_Future-Engineers_2022/Notebook/June.md

 * Features mounting holes for 1 camera configuration and mounting holes for a 2 camera configuration
 * Mounts to the front of the car where the bumper would be
 * Has holes for LED headlights if needed

+***

+# 6/17/22

+### Updates:
+* New 80-tooth diff gear arrived
+* Larger wheels being designed
+* 40mm fan arrived

+The new 90-tooth diff gear arrived, and upon installing, it became apparent that it doesn't fit.
+Or rather, it barely fits and will get stuck at even the slightest tilt.
+We'll have to buy a new 84 tooth gear.
+We have some larger wheels in development to accomodate the new gear.
+These won't be foam tires and will have a tread, but it shouldn't affect handling.